Historical Databases

 Climatological Database for the World's Oceans

-The freely downloadable Climatological Database for the World's Oceans (CLIWOC) database represents the culmination of a project funded by the European Union and consists of 287,114 ship logs from the Dutch, English, French and Spanish navies.
-The vast majority of ship logs date from between 1750 and 1850, yet four ship logbooks were incorporated that predate 1750.
-Like papyrus scrolls for scholars of classical Egypt, ship logbooks, abounding with reliable meteorological information, form a vast and largely untouched documentary reservoir for historical climatologists.
+The freely downloadable Climatological Database for the World's Oceans (CLIWOC) database represents the culmination of a project funded by the European Union and consists of 287,114 logbooks written aboard Dutch, English, French and Spanish sailing ships.
+The vast majority of ship logs date from between 1750 and 1850.
+Ship logbooks contain detailed and often reliable weather data, and form a vast and still largely untouched documentary reservoir for historical climatologists.
+Thanks to mapper and programmer Steven Ottens, this extraordinary database has been reformatted and made accessible on HistoricalClimatology.com.

 1. Newfoundland Ice Extent.
 Contains reconstructed ice charts for the ice months January to April from 1810 to 1958 for ice conditions off the east coast of Newfoundland and the Grand Banks.
 It also contains the original ice reports from which the charts were drawn, along with data tables of the latitude and longitude of iceberg and sea ice sightings and the estimated ice edge.